 If you have a large number of templates, you can use the Filter menu to reduce the list of all templates to the paper sizes.
 You can also search by name.
 Passport templates are sorted under Pass.
 You can add new passport picture templates using the template editor.

 To use a template, simply click on the small preview of the desired template in the list, to the right of the list it will be displayed in a larger preview.
 Each cell in the template has a blue border to indicate its position and size on the paper.
 The letter in the cell shows whether it is set in repetition with the same image or only single.
 All cells with the letter A for example will be filled with the same image when placed on the template.
 If the letter is different, the cells can be filled with images one by one.

 The images are simply dragged and dropped onto the respective cells, either from the integrated file browser or from an Explorer/Finder window.
 Multiple files can also be dragged onto the template at the same time.
 These are either distributed continuously over the cells or continuously over several pages.

 All stencils have a margin of 3mm to the paper edge.

 Print text under image, e.g. file name - print info

 Some templates have orange text cells.
-The Print Info drop-down menu allows you to select file information to be added under each image.
-"None" leaves the cell empty, file name, (current) date, user-defined are always left-aligned in black font under the image.
+The Print Info drop-down menu can be used to select file information to be added under the respective image.
+"None" leaves the cell empty, file name, (current) date, user defined are always left-justified in black text under the image.

 To be able to position images correctly based on biometric data, Titan 2 offers the possibility to display guidelines for correct positioning.
 These can be edited in the template editor.